Who are the Institutional Holders in Quanta Services Inc. (PWR)?

 Quanta Services Inc. (PWR): Who are the competitors?

-The company’s main competitors (and peers) include AECOM (ACM) that is trading 17.81% up over the past 12 months and MasTec Inc. (MTZ) that is -1.67% lower over the same period.
-EMCOR Group Inc. (EME) is 19.40% up on the 1-year trading charts.
+The company’s main competitors (and peers) include AECOM (ACM) that is trading 23.70% up over the past 12 months and MasTec Inc. (MTZ) that is 7.29% higher over the same period.
+EMCOR Group Inc. (EME) is 20.76% up on the 1-year trading charts.